loganc04/troisjs.github.io/src/guide/core/renderer.md

 ### Properties, Methods
-You can apply all properties and methods in the same way as listed in the official [ThreeJS docs](https://threejs.org/docs/?q=orbit#examples/en/controls/OrbitControls)
+You can apply all properties and methods in the same way as listed in the official [three.js docs](https://threejs.org/docs/?q=orbit#examples/en/controls/OrbitControls)

 Example: